Duotun/duotun.github.io/_pages/about.md

 During Mar.
 2019 - July.
 2019,  I was a research intern in the Team of User Experience Design(UXD) at [Lenovo Research](https://research.lenovo.com/webapp/view_English/index.html).
 In 2016 - 2018, I pursued research experiences under the guidance of [Prof. Wei Liang](https://liangwei-bit.github.io/web/).
 I also spent two wonderful summers at Upenn advised by [Prof. Chenfanfu Jiang](https://www.math.ucla.edu/~cffjiang/).

-My research interests include discrete differential geometry for AI-Generated Content mixed reality, and Interactive design in mixed reality.
+My research interests include discrete differential geometry for AI-generated content and interactive design in mixed reality.

 <!---
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.